wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 	16:54 ~ $ git clone https://github.com/leifos/tango_with_django_19.git

 ### Setting Up the Database
 With your files cloned, you must then prepare your database.
 We'll be using the `populate_rango.py` module that we created earlier in the book.
 As we'll be running the module, you must ensure that you are using the `rango` virtual environment (i.e. you see `(rango)` as part of your prompt - if not, invoke `workon rango`).
 From your home directory, move into the `tango_with_django_19` directory, then to the `code` directory.
-Finally, `cd` into the `tango_with_django_project` directory - the directory with `manage.py` in it.
+Finally, `cd` into the directory with `manage.py` in it - `tango_with_django_project`.
 Now issue the following commands.

 {lang="text",linenos=off}
 	(rango) 16:55 ~/tango_with_django $ python manage.py makemigrations rango